Sagarika-Sinha/WiDS5.0_Theorem_Proving/README.md

 # WiDS5.0_Theorem_Proving

 Welcome to the **Winter in Data Science** 2025 hosted by Analytics Club, IIT Bombay!
-This repository will be updated with all resources and assignments for the _holding space_ project.
+This repository will be updated with all resources and assignments for the _AI for Logical Thinking_ project.
 This program will guide you through foundational concepts and problem-solving techniques in Automated Reasoning, with a focus on real-world applications and hands-on coding assignments.

 ## Course Outline
 (Subject to Change)